mura-orz/xcp1/README.md

   - GNU g++ / libstdc++
   - LLVM clang++ / libc++ (It fails to compile currently because it has not supported std::source_location well yet.)
   - Visual C++
-- It can be built on the "hosted" environtments. e.g.,
+- It can be built on the "hosted" environments. e.g.,
   - 32/64bit Windows
   - 32/64bit Linux